joelleoqiyi/BBCS-X-Turtle/README.md

 ---

-#Queries:
+# Queries:
 For queries, please contact @lightninglabs_turtle in the #workshop-help Discord channel!

-BUT before you go ahead and attempt the lab (viewing the video, etc)... you would need to
+Now let's go on ahead and start learning turtle :laughing: